Kilcekru/libraries/packages/request/README.md

 body?: string | Record<string, unknown> | unknown[];
 ```
 Request body.
-If the given body is an object or an array, it will be stringified and the `Content-Type` header will be set to `application/json`.
+If the given body is an object or an array, it will be stringified and the `content-type` header will be set to `application/json`.
 If the body is a string, no header will be set.
 </details>